Okay, that’s a crappy title, but I don’t know how else to start…

 Please don’t think, that even for a second, I could imagine not having my baby and showering him with love.
-I look forward to meeting him everyday and I can’t wait to hold him, but I still have so much anxiety and sadness.
-I think, and I’m just being honest, that a lot of it comes from the fact that we didn’t plan on getting pregnant.
-Actually, we were trying not to get pregnant.
+I look forward to meeting him everyday and I can’t wait to hold him, but I still have so much anxiety and fear.
+I think, and I’m just being honest, that a lot of it comes from the fact that we didn’t entirely plan on getting pregnant just yet.

 And as much as I joke about it and try to believe in the plans that the universe or whatever higher power has for me, as much as I try to share all of the exciting, happy moments (and there are a lot!), I can’t help but feel so … off.

 I struggled with telling my friends and family and with being the center of attention.
 I struggled with being touched all the time and with being told how big I’m getting.
 I struggled with making major life choices, like should I give up my career or hand my paycheck to someone while missing out on my little boy’s childhood.
 I’ve struggled with “not having enough time” to bond with my baby or to get used to the many ways our lives will change.
 And I’ve struggled with the guilt associated with all of this, and with feeling invalidated when I’m told that I should seem happier, or that I should just get used to it, despite trying to be candid about my anxiety.